 AMA Queensland supports and delivers numerous public health initiatives throughout the year to educate both the general public and health care practitioners.

-For more information about AMA Queenslands's campaigns, please contact the Media and Communications Advisor on (07) 3872 2222 or email email@example.com.
+For more information about AMA Queensland's campaigns, please contact the Senior Media and Communications Advisor on (07) 3872 2222 or email firstname.lastname@example.org.